mksambell/trust-database/README.md

 ## 3. Technology used

 - The wireframes were created using [Balsamiq](https://balsamiq.com/)
-- The structure of the site was written in [HTML5](https://html.spec.whatwg.org/)
+- The structure of the site was written with the [Flask](https://flask.palletsprojects.com/en/stable/) framework and [HTML5](https://html.spec.whatwg.org/)
 - The site was styled using [CSS](https://www.w3.org/Style/CSS/Overview.en.html)
+- [Python](https://www.python.org/) was used for the logic and functionality
+- [PostgresSQL](https://www.sqlalchemy.org/) hosts the database and [SQLAlchemy](https://www.sqlalchemy.org/) was used as the ORM
 - The site was developed in [Gitpod](https://www.gitpod.io/) using a Github template from [Code Institute](https://github.com/Code-Institute-Org/ci-full-template)
-- [Github](https://github.com/) was used for version control and for hosting
+- [Github](https://github.com/) was used for version control
+- The site is hosted on [Heroku](https://www.heroku.com/)
 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools) were used throughout development and for testing
 - Responsive screenshots created with [Am I Responsive](https://ui.dev/amiresponsive)